Shareholder value: Value-based management

 As a management principle, value-based management (VBM), or managing for value (MFV), states that management should first and foremost consider the interests of shareholders when making management decisions.
 Under this principle, senior executives should set performance targets in terms of delivering shareholder returns (stock price and dividends payments) and managing to achieve them.
+Studies have found that VBM relates to higher firm performance and better decision making.

 The concept of maximizing shareholder value is usually highlighted in opposition to alleged examples of CEO's and other management actions which enrich themselves at the expense of shareholders.
 Examples of this include acquisitions which are dilutive to shareholders, that is, they may cause the combined company to have twice the profits for example but these might have to be split amongst three times the shareholders.
 Although the legal premise of a publicly traded company is that the executives are obligated to maximize the company's profit, this does not imply that executives are legally obligated to maximize shareholder value.

 As shareholder value is difficult to influence directly by any manager, it is usually broken down in components, so called value drivers.
 A widely used model comprises 7 drivers of shareholder value, giving some guidance to managers: